Jan 8, 1907 - Sept 19, 1951

 Whatever happened, by Christmas it is all off between Henry and Esperanza and he has the rest of the story all of which is untrue in the most spectacular way.
 The later version (1992) Henry told was undoubtedly altered by the years but the basic fact that Esperanza was Traven's daughter would be repeated to Henry by both Traven and Esperanza in letters in later years.
 I don't know why.
 Esperanza clearly loves and cares for Henry in her 1950-51 letters.
 She fondly remembers the month she spent in his apartment in New York in 1947.
 Perhaps it started disingenuously but it didn't entirely end that way.

 It was the illegitimate births and the public view of them that drove the story to hide the beginnings to protect the children.
 Apparently when Adolfo got into politics his story and Esperanza's had to diverge.
 Or maybe there were always multiple stories.
-Into this situation walks B. Traven.
+Into this situation walks the master and compulsive storyteller B. Traven.
 Traven by this time in his life is putting the energy that used to go into books into maintaining public fictions for himself (the American agent) and Esperanza.

 In 1946 Adolfo is a Senator.
 Gabriel Figueroa's career is soaring.
 The classic film Treasure of the Sierra Madre is still a year away from being filmed in Mexico.
 Esperanza is translating Traven books and short stories.
 She translated at least 8 Traven books during the 1940s.
 In May-June 1946 Henry takes a couple of photos of her outside the Instituto Nacional de Cardiologia building dressed for work.
 She began working there sometime during or after 1944.
 She works there until possibly 1949, the last time she uses their stationery.